libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 The current connection upgrade process is described in detail in [connections].
-As shown in this [sequence-chart], after a network connection is established, the following will happen to upgrade the conntection to a capable connection.
+As shown in this [sequence-chart], after a network connection is established, the following will happen to upgrade the conntection to a secured and stream- multiplexed onnection.

 1. The multistream-selection protocol is run over the connection to select the security protocol to be used.
 2. The selected security protocol performs handshaking and establishs a secure tunnel
-3. The multistream-selection protocol then will run again for muxer selection.
+3. The multistream-selection protocol then will run again for multiplexer selection.
-4. Connection then is upgraded to a capable connection by the selected muxer.
+4. Connection then is upgraded to a capable connection by the selected multiplexer.

-## Improved muxer selection
+## Improved multiplexer selection

-The security protocol's ability of supporting higher level abstract protocol negotiation (for example, TLS's support of ALPN, and Noise's support of Early Data) makes it possible to collapse the step 2 and step 3 in the previous section into one step.
-Muxer selection can be performed as part of the security protocol handshake, thus there is no need to perform another mutistream -selection negotiation for muxer selection.
+The security protocol's ability of supporting higher level abstract protocol negotiation (for example, TLS's support of ALPN, and Noise's support of Early Data) makes it possible to collapse the step 2 and step 3 in the previous section into one step. multiplexer selection can be performed as part of the security protocol handshake, thus there is no need to perform another mutistream -selection negotiation for multiplexer selection.

-In order to achieve the above stated goal, each candidate muxer will be represented by a protocol name/code, and the candidate muxers are supplied to the security protocol's handshake process as a list of protocol names.
+In order to achieve the above stated goal, each candidate multiplexer will be represented by a protocol name/code, and the candidate multiplexers are supplied to the security protocol's handshake process as a list of protocol names.

-If the client and server agree upon the common muxer to be used, then the result of the muxer selection is a muxer code represented by the selected protocol name.
-If no agreement is reached upon by the client and server then an empty muxer code is returned and the connection upgrade process MUST fall back to the multistream-selection protocol to negotiate the muxer.
+If the client and server agree upon the common multiplexer to be used, then the result of the multiplexer selection is a multiplexer code represented by the selected protocol name.
+If no agreement is reached upon by the client and server then an empty multiplexer code is returned and the connection upgrade process MUST fall back to the multistream-selection protocol to negotiate the multiplexer.

-### Muxer selection over TLS
+### multiplexer selection over TLS

-When the security protocol selected by the upgrader is TLS, the [ALPN] extesion of TLS handshake is used to select the muxer.
+When the security protocol selected by the upgrader is TLS, the [ALPN] extesion of TLS handshake is used to select the multiplexer.

    With ALPN, the client sends the list of supported application protocols as part of the TLS ClientHello message.
 The server chooses